Andrea-moth/sdir/README.md

 sudo mv path-to-sdir /usr/bin
 ```

-> If there is a better way of doing this please let me know
+> This will not work on windows, please let me know if you find anything simmilar

 You can then delete the rest of the files, please check the [non personal usage section](https://github.com/Andrea-moth/sdir/edit/main/README.md#non-personal-usage) to see if it applies to you